Serge Limontov - Web and website design article header

 Bruce Lee, an actor and a great martial artist once said – “Be Like Water”, this really relates to how content must be fluid and have the ability to reconfigure itself to fit any screen.
 In 2001, Audi must have listened and decided to create an experimental website that followed that principal.
 In 2008, Responsive Web Design (RWD) was born thanks to the evolutionary CSS3 Media Queries.
 Over several years, web browsers kept on adding support for various CSS properties, which in turn allowed website designers greater flexibility to create advanced user interfaces (UI) and improve the user experience (UX).

-It is now 2019, we have come a long way in just a few decades and I believe things will keep on evolving with newer technologies like Virtual Reality (VR) and Augmented Reality (AR) by adding a third dimension into the mix.
+We have come a long way in just a few decades and I believe things will keep on evolving with newer technologies like Virtual Reality (VR) and Augmented Reality (AR) by adding a third dimension into the mix.
 There are still many companies lagging behind, who are thinking about or are in the process of transitioning from old fixed width web pages to modern responsive websites with some type of flexible Content Management System (CMS) like WordPress.
 There seems to be serious concern with cost, difficulty of change, data retention, security, ignorance or just complete obliviousness to how the web and societies as a whole are changing.

 The amount of technological luxury we have now is phenomenal, this is both a blessing and a curse.
 With a plethora of digital content available on the web, scavenging through what is important and what is irrelevant gets harder each day as everyone tries to get a piece of the pie.
 If you decide to create something for the web, be honest, keep it simple, make it responsive and add content that will enrich the lives of others.